boku7/BokuLoader/README.md

 cd ../
 sudo ./teamserver  <TeamServer> 'T3@Ms3Rv3Rp@$$w0RD' SourcePoint/myprofile.profile
 ```
-2. Go to your Cobalt Strike GUI and import the rdll_loader.cna Agressor script
+2. Go to your Cobalt Strike GUI and import the rdll_loader.cna Agressor script.
 ![](/images/loadRdllScriptMenu.png)
 3. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))
   + Does not support x86 option.
 The x86 bin is the original Reflective Loader object file.
 ![](/images/CreateBeaconStageless.png)
 4. Use the Script Console to make sure that the beacon created successfully with this User-Defined Reflective Loader
   + If successful, the output in the Script Console will look like this:
 ![](/images/beaconCreateSuccess.png)

 ## Build (Only tested from macOS at the moment)